Why this the BEST Organic Chemistry note

 - Indicating to which homologous series the organic compound belongs to and the position number of the functional group if any present.

-The number of carbon atom(s) present is indicated by the prefix (beginning part of
+The number of carbon atom(s) present is indicated by the prefix (the beginning part of the

 The homologous series to which the compound belongs to is indicated by the suffix (end part).